-So let’s get going because it’s actually pretty fast and simple.
+So let’s get going and you’ll see it its actually pretty fast and easy.

-The first step is to take about one teaspoon or 5 ml of your dried, flaked starter and add it to about a tablespoon or so of water – eyeballing it is fine at this point.
+The first step is to take about one teaspoon or 5 ml of your dried, flaked starter and add it to about a tablespoon or so of water – eyeballing either amount is fine at this point, just don’t add too much water.
 Stir and let sit for a few hours until most of the flakes dissolve or soften.

 A few hours later, the flakes will have disolved and turned the water milky when you give it a bit of a stir.
 It’s ok if the granules aren’t all disolved completely; a few errant lumpy granules won’t be a problem.
 We’re now ready for step 2.

-We can now add a tablespoon or so flour, enough to make the usual “pancake batter” consistency, using whatever type of flour you normally use in your starter.
-Here I used All Purpose flour; if I wanted to build a rye or whole wheat starter, I’d use that flour instead.
+We can now add a tablespoon (15 ml) or so of flour, enough to make the usual “pancake batter” consistency, using whatever type of flour you normally use in your starter.
+Here I used All Purpose flour; if I wanted to build a rye or whole wheat starter, I’d use that type of flour instead.
 Then I put cling film (or a lid if you did this in a little jar) on top and let the mix sit out on the counter for a day.
-Like you would your normal starter, you want it in a comfortably warm location, about 20ºC – 24ºC.
+Just as you would with your normal starter, you want it in a comfortably warm location, about 20ºC – 24ºC.

 Next morning, we see that the starter has already begun bubbling a little.
 It probably did not rise much if at all but is certainly showing activity.

-Here is our starter doubled just a few hours later.
+Here is our revived starter doubled just a few hours later, doubled in volume and bubbly.
 Success!

 And there you go: you’ve seen PJ develop from just flour and juice in the Step by Step Starter section, seen him in action in a few loaves, watched how some excess starter was dried for back-up and prosperity and now seen how simple it is to revive from the flakes.